eandmsz/cosmic-calc/README.md

 # cosmic-calc
-Calculator for the COSMIC desktop
+Calculator for the COSMIC desktop written in Rust